Former UMaine women’s basketball star with ‘a heart of gold’ dies of cancer at 42

 “She was genuine.
 She was a caretaker and a nurturer,” said Guidi.
 “She had a heart of gold.”

-Sullivan called Porrini an “eternal optimist.
+Sullivan called Clingan an “eternal optimist.

 “Even if we were down by 20, she always believed the game wasn’t over.
 She never gave up.
 She always felt things would work out if you tried your hardest and that kind of attitude spread to her teammates,” said Sullivan.

-Porrini, who graduated from UMaine in 1997, ranks fifth in program history with 929 rebounds and 17th in scoring with 1,128 points.
+Clingan, who graduated from UMaine in 1997, ranks fifth in program history with 929 rebounds and 17th in scoring with 1,128 points.
 She also blocked 220 shots.

 She shares the school’s single-game and single-season record for blocked shots with seven and 79, respectively.

-Porrini, a two-time all-conference player, helped lead the Black Bears to their first three NCAA tournament appearances and a 93-26 record, including a 61-5 North Atlantic Conference mark in her four seasons.
+Clingan, a two-time all-conference player, helped lead the Black Bears to their first three NCAA tournament appearances and a 93-26 record, including a 61-5 North Atlantic Conference mark in her four seasons.

 She averaged 9.6 points and 7.9 rebounds per game for her career.

-After her playing days, Porrini was a longtime first grade teacher and a loving mother who came from a wonderful family, according to her friends and former UMaine head coach Joanne P. McCallie.
+After her playing days, Clingan was a longtime first grade teacher and a loving mother who came from a wonderful family, according to her friends and former UMaine head coach Joanne P. McCallie.

-“I’m so happy people like Stacey Porrini are in the world teaching our kids,” Sullivan said.
+“I’m so happy people like Stacey Porrini [Clingan] are in the world teaching our kids,” Sullivan said.
 “You couldn’t have a better person in the classroom.
 She had such a positive outlook.”

 “She was an extraordinary mother and a loving wife,” said McCallie, the head coach at Duke University.
 “She was one of the most down-to-earth people I’ve ever known.
 She was very involved in her community and very involved in finding a cure (for cancer).”